 Everyone has a strategy for getting the best deals, but Campbell suggests limiting the shopping spree to one day, preferably over the tax-free weekend (if your state has one of these for back-to-school purchases).
 Multiple shopping trips can lead to multiple impulse buys that can cut into your budget.

-Just by doing your homework and following a few rules, you can make back-to-school shopping both easy on your budget and your nerves.
+By doing your homework and following a few rules, you can make back-to-school shopping both easy on your budget and your nerves.